-Competing in only his second ATP tournament on grass, an 18-year-old Felix Auger-Aliassime made a name for himself at Queen's last year.
-The 8th seed and the youngest player in the draw had to work and beat a former champion Grigor Dimitrov and Nick Kyrgios in a single day en route to the quarter-final.
+Competing in only his second ATP tournament on grass, an 18-year-old Felix Auger-Aliassime made a name for himself at Queen's in 2019.
+The 8th seed and the youngest player in the draw worked and beat a former champion Grigor Dimitrov and Nick Kyrgios in a single day en route to the quarter-final.

 Felix held at love with four quick points in the opening game, with great serving on both sides to level the score at 3-3 after 14 minutes.
 The returners couldn't do much in the rest of the set either and they were in the tie break after 32 minutes.

 Kyrgios grabbed a mini-break with a volley winner at 4-4, closing the set with two winners on his serve.
-From 30-0 down in the second game of the second set, Felix won four straight points to remain unbroken, surviving deuce in the sixth game and creating a break chance a few minutes later that he wasted when his slice landed long.
+From 30-0 down in the second set's second game, Felix won four straight points to remain unbroken, surviving deuce in the sixth game and creating a break chance a few minutes later that he wasted when his slice landed long.

-Auger-Aliassime leveled the score at 4-4 with a forehand winner, with servers dropping only two points in the final four games to set another tie break.
-With no room for errors, the Canadian landed a return winner to move 4-1 in front and closed the set with an ace down the T line at 6-3, gathering boost ahead of the decider.
+Auger-Aliassime leveled the score at 4-4 with a forehand winner, and servers dropped only two points in the final four games to set another tie break.
+With no room for errors, the Canadian landed a return winner to move 4-1 in front and closed the set with an ace down the T line at 6-3 to gather a boost ahead of the decider.

-Kyrgios received a medical timeout on his left groin after the third game of the final set, staying in touch with the rival and holding after deuce to lock the result at 5-5.
-Staying focused, Auger-Aliassime moved 6-5 up after a service winner in the 11th game, erasing a game point for Nick in the next one and creating a match point that he converted after a return winner to find himself in the quarters.
+Kyrgios received a medical timeout on his left groin after the final set's third game, stayed in touch with the rival and held after deuce to lock the result at 5-5.
+Staying focused, Auger-Aliassime moved 6-5 up after a service winner in the 11th game and erased Nick's game point in the next one.
+The youngster created a match point and converted it after a return winner to find himself in the quarters.